 PCI Compliance in the Recurring Payment World

 As mentioned earlier, adherence to electronic payment regulations, such as NACHA and PCI, is essential when processing any electronic payment.
 Recurring payments are not a reason to deviate from these requirements.
-Failure to provide a safe payment environment potentially leads to consumer lawsuits or the termination of your merchant account.
+Failure to provide a safe payment environment potentially leads to consumer lawsuits or your merchant account’s termination.

 The next thing to have on hand should be no surprise – it’s the recurring payment authorization form.
 The authorization can be in written, electronic, or even oral and still be compliant.
-Make sure you are obtaining wet or electronic signatures – or if oral, ensure the voice recording is retained and available to provide if requested.
-If you want to learn more about written authorizations, check out our recent blog detailing what must-have’s you need on the form.
+Ensure you are obtaining wet or electronic signatures – or if oral, ensure the voice recording is retained and available to provide if requested.
+If you want to learn more about written authorizations, check out our recent blog detailing what must-haves you need on the form.

 As we wrap up this piece, we would like you to know that consumers today want to be in control of their payments.
 They want the ability to pay when, how, and where they want.
 Recurring payments are just one way to provide fast and convenient payment options.
 Interested in a no-strings-attached review of your current payment system, or want a rate review?
 Give us a ring – we look forward to being Your Payment Partner™.